adamsnlamin/Final-Project/README.md

 Keras: A high-level neural networks API written in Python, capable of running on top of TensorFlow.
 It provides a user-friendly interface for building, training, and deploying deep learning models, enabling fast experimentation and prototyping of neural networks for both beginners and experts in the field.

+Art Institute of Chicago API: JSON-formatted data as a REST-style service that allows developers to explore and integrate the museum’s public data into their projects. (https://api.artic.edu/docs/)